carpentries/carpentries.org/content/workshops/workshops-faq.md

 If you are organising a Self-Organised workshop, there are resources for you to recruit Instructors and/or helpers.
 Below are the channels you can use:

 * Any local or group specific mailing list on [TopicBox](https://carpentries.topicbox.com/groups)
-* Any local or group specific slack channel
+* Any local or group specific Slack channel

 These channels were designed specifically for community members to communicate about specific needs and to build local capacity.
 Recruiting done in any other channel will be removed.